hexojs/site/source/docs/plugins.md

 ## Renderer

-Renderers are used to render contents.
+Renderers are used to render content.
 You can find available renderers in [plugin list](https://github.com/hexojs/hexo/wiki/Plugins#renderer).

 ### Syntax